Tokyo in June : Best Things to Do 2021

 Best Matcha Buffets in Tokyo from previous year:

-Another international festival we shouldn’t miss out in Tokyo in June is Taiwan Festival Tokyo 2020 (台湾フェスティバルTOKYO 2020) held at Ueno Park, Tokyo.
+One of the biggest international festivals we shouldn’t miss out in Tokyo in June is Taiwan Festival Tokyo (台湾フェスティバルTOKYO) held at Ueno Park, Tokyo.
 The festival features special Taiwanese themed performances, music, arts, the market with various delicious Taiwanese food.

 Access: 5 mins walk from Ueno Station